-8.4 The assets of the part of the business transferred are not directly used by the transferee to make supplies but rather only as overheads of his business.
+14. The assets of the part of the business transferred are not directly used by the transferee to make supplies but rather used as capital asset of his business.

 A property owner, who is in the business of leasing commercial properties, sold part of his business to one of his tenant who then converts the commercial buildings he acquired as his business offices.